Skip to main content

 Those orders authorise his execution if the ceasefire collapses.

-She catches herself watching him during bridge watches that stretch past midnight.
+She catches herself watching him on bridge watches that stretch past midnight, and notices he never defends the order he gave.

 She hates that this changes anything.
+Through her chapters, you know before she does.

 Read the first three chapters and feel the tension for yourself.